Abhishekbotx/Rajniti/app/database/README.md

 1. Create a Supabase project at https://supabase.com
 2. Get your database connection string from:
     - Project Settings → Database → Connection String
-    - Use the "URI" format
+    - Use the "URI" format (pooler connection recommended)
-3. Set the `SUPABASE_DB_URL` environment variable
+3. Set the `DATABASE_URL` environment variable

 ### 3. Initialize Database